History of the Calvinist–Arminian debate: Martin Luther and Erasmus of Rotterdam

-Martin Luther was an Augustinian monk in Erfurt.
+Martin Luther was an Augustinian friar in Erfurt.
 In his Disputation Against Scholastic Theology of 4 September 1517, Luther entered into the medieval debate between the Thomists and the Ockhamists by attacking the Ockhamist position and arguing that man by nature lacks the ability to do good that the Ockhamists asserted he had (and thus denying that man could do anything to deserve congruent merit).
 Modern scholars disagree about whether Luther in fact intended to criticize all scholastics in this Disputation or if he was concerned only with the Ockhamists.
 Arguing in favor of a broader interpretation is the fact that Luther went on to criticize the use of Aristotle in theology (Aristotle was the basis of Thomist as well as Ockhamist theology).
-If this is the case, it is likely that Luther saw Aquinas' fides caritate formata as merely a more cautious form of Pelagianism (or as Semipelagianism).
+If this is the case, it is likely that Luther saw Aquinas' fides caritate formata as merely a more cautious form of Pelagianism (or as semi-Pelagianism).

 Luther continued to defend these views.
 In 1520, Pope Leo X issued the papal bull Exsurge Domine, which condemned a position which Luther had maintained at the 1518 Heidelberg Disputation, namely that "After the Fall free will is something in name only and when it does what is in it, it sins mortally."
 Luther subsequently defended the proposition in his Defense and Explanation of All the Articles Unjustly Condemned by the Roman Bull of Leo X (1520), in the process stating that "free will is really a fiction...with no reality, because it is in no man's power to plan any evil or good.
-As the article of Wycliffe, condemned at Constance, correctly teaches: everything takes place by absolute necessity."
+As the article of John Wycliffe, condemned at the Council of Constance, teaches: everything takes place by absolute necessity."

-Desiderius Erasmus of Rotterdam, though first sympathetic to Luther, reacted negatively to what he saw as Luther's determinism.
+Erasmus, though sympathetic to Luther at first, reacted negatively to what he saw as Luther's determinism.
 In his De libero arbitrio diatribe sive collatio (A Disquisition on Freedom of the Will) (1524), Erasmus caricatures the limitations of free will that he saw Luther espousing.
-Though at times in the Diatribe, Erasmus sounded like an Ockhamist, for the most part he attempted to espouse a middle course between grace and free will, attempting to avoid on the one hand the errors of the Pelagians and the Ockhamists, and on the other hand, the "Manichaean" error of Luther and other strict Augustinians.
+Though at times in the diatribe, Erasmus sounds like an Ockhamist, for the most part he attempts to espouse a middle course between grace and free will, attempting to avoid on the one hand the errors of the Pelagians and the Ockhamists, and on the other hand, the "Manichaean" error of Luther and other strict Augustinians.

-Luther responded with his De Servo Arbitrio (On the Bondage of the Will) (1525) in which he attacked Erasmus vehemently and argued that man was not free to do good.
-Rather, man's fallen nature is in bondage to sin and to Satan and man can only do evil.
+Luther responded with his De Servo Arbitrio (On the Bondage of the Will) (1525) in which he argues that man was not free to do good.
+Rather, man's fallen nature is in bondage to sin and to Satan, and man can only do evil.
 The only way an individual can be saved is if God freely chooses to give that person the gift of faith.
 Luther's position in On the Bondage of the Will became the position adopted by the Protestant movement.